Nosgoroth/wepub/README.md

 * `--redownload`: Ignores all the cache (documents and images)
 * `--reprocess`: Respects the download cache but reprocesses the readability and filter passes.
 If you don't use it you can modify the cache files manually.
-* `--preview`: Prints to stdout the processed contents of first URL and exits.
+* `--preview`: Prints to stdout the processed contents of first chapter and exits.
+* `--open`: Opens the resulting epub in Calibre's `ebook-viewer`
 * `--mobi`: Converts the result to mobi.
 * `--kindle`: Sends the result to Kindle.
 See its section.